puppetlabs/puppet-docs/source/puppet/5.1/lang_data_hash.md

 { 'key1' => 'val1', key2 => 'val2', }
 ```

-Hash keys can be any data type, but you should generally only use strings or numbers.
-Hash values can be any data type.
+Hash keys can be any data type, but you should generally use only strings.
+You should not assign a hash with non-string keys to a resource attribute or class parameter, because Puppet cannot serialize non-string hash keys into the catalog.

 ```
 { 'key1' => ['val1','val2'],